Fay Crocker

 Fay Crocker (2 August 1914 – 16 September 1983) was a Uruguayan professional golfer who played on the LPGA Tour.
 In her career, she won 11 LPGA tournaments, including two major championships, the 1955 U.S. Women's Open and 1960 Titleholders Championship.
 Crocker was the oldest player to win her first LPGA event, the first U.S. Women's Open champion from outside the United States, and the oldest women's major champion.

 Early life

-Crocker was born in Montevideo, Uruguay, on 2 August 1914.
-Her father Frederick was a rancher.
-Also a golfer, he was a 27-time national champion in Uruguay.
-Crocker's mother, Helen, was a national champion in multiple sports, playing tennis and golf.
-She was a 6-time Uruguayan golf champion.
-Fay Crocker began playing golf at the age of six.